gene-git/dns_tools/README.rst

 New / Interesting
 ==================

+* Use non-blocking IO when running any external programs.
 * Code now complies with: PEP-8, PEP-257, PEP-484 and PEP-561
 * Refactor & clean ups (pretty big changes).
 Split into multiple modules.
 * Add test suite using pytest